bxyb214/book/README.md

 ## Gems
-SCSS for stylesheets
+- SCSS for stylesheets
-Uglifier as compressor for JavaScript assets jquery as the JavaScript library
+- Uglifier as compressor for JavaScript assets
+- jquery as the JavaScript library
-Turbolinks makes following links in your web application faster.
+- Turbolinks makes following links in your web application faster.
-Bootstrap and Font Awesome
+- Bootstrap and Font Awesome
-Slim for template
+- Slim for template
-Markdown
+- redcarpet for Markdown
-carrierwave for file upload
+- carrierwave for file upload
-capistrano for Deploy
+- capistrano for Deploy
-pry for debug
+- pry for debug
-cucumber for auto test
+- cucumber for auto test

 ## License